ptrandev/elucidate/README.md

 ___

 ## Table of Contents -
+1. Modifications Made to the Original Script
-1. Methods of Cracking Passwords
+2. Methods of Cracking Passwords
-2. Useage
+3. Usage
-3. Modification and Redistribution
+4. Modification and Redistribution

 ___

+## 1. Modifications Made to the Original Script
+ 1. Clearer commenting
+ 2. More readable output to the terminal
+ 3. Removed Need for password variables in MD5 Hashes
+ 3. Support for up to 10 passwords (from original 7)
+ 4. Support for up to 8 digit numbers (from original 7)
+ 5. Support for up to 25 character passwords (from original 8)

+___

-## 1. Methods of Cracking Passwords
+## 2. Methods of Cracking Passwords

 Elucidate uses 4 methods to crack passwords: